Anaphylaxis Self-Study Course

 World Allergy Organization.
 (2014).
 WAO allergy quiz.
 Retrieved from http://www.worldallergy.org/quiz/0114.php

 Final Examination – This final exam consists of 50 randomly selected questions from a pool of 62 items.
 A printable CLPNA Certificate of Completion is available upon passing this exam with a score of 80% or better.
+If you are an Alberta LPN, please enter your Registration Number when requested.
+Everyone else, leave in the default number.
 If you want a copy of the Final Exam Results e-mailed to yourself (or anyone else), enter the appropriate e-mail address.
 Otherwise, leave it blank.
 (Results are ONLY e-mailed if you have passed the exam).

 Anaphylaxis Course Evaluation – Please complete this online survey after finishing this self-study course.
 Your feedback and comments will greatly assist CLPNA in developing and delivering effective, quality nursing educational resources.